rChwiecko/Trivia-Trials/README.md

 ## Required Libraries and Third Party Tools
 A list of the required libraries and third party tools required to run or build your software (include version numbers).

+Ensure there is a working version of Python installed, with the earliest supported version for this game being Python 3.9

+Navigate to the directory holding requirements.txt, then run pip install -r requirements.txt

+If this results in an error, you can manually install the modules inside requirements.txt by running pip install [module]

 ## Step by Step Guide for Making the Software
 A detailed step by step guide for building your software (compiling it from source code).
 This should include details on how to obtain and install any third party libraries.